2014 Founder’s Day Event

 - Recognize the three astronomical discoveries that occurred at the Dark Site

-The original developers of the site, Allen Parker and John Hiatt, attended the event and shared the stories of the development of the site.
+The original developers of the site, Allan Parker and John Hiatt, attended the event and shared the stories of the development of the site.
 A bronze plaque giving a brief history of the site was unveiled.

 Bob Rogers was the Observatory Chairman of the site from 2007 until his untimely death in 2013.
 He always wanted to do astrophotography, so an observatory designed for astrophotography was dedicated and called Bob’s Dream.